nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 FriendlyLink is a command line based tool.
 This means that it is designed to mainly receive text commands by you, and show you the output after each command is carried out.

+FriendlyLink stores the elderly, volunteers and pairings between the 2, which can be added, modified or removed by you using commands.

 #### Commands
 A command is an instruction given by you to FriendlyLink to perform a specific task.
 For example, `add_elderly n/John Doe ...` tells FriendlyLink to record the information of a new person in FriendlyLink.
-More details about each command is given in the **Features** section
+More details about each command is given in the **Features** section.

 #### Prefixes
 Prefixes are the characters appearing before a slash in a command.
 Prefixes describe the information that they represent.
 For example, the add elderly command `add_elderly ic/S1234567A ...` contains the prefix `ic` to indicate the NRIC of the elderly.
 * Prefixes should be entered in all lower case (E.g. n/Abdul instead of N/Abdul)
 * Fields after prefixes have leading and trailing whitespaces removed (e.g. `n/ Mary` is truncated to `n/Mary`)

+#### Entities
+An entity is a generic term for an object stored in FriendlyLink.
+It includes elderly, volunteers and pairs.

+#### Indexes
+Indexes are natural numbers (numbers used for counting) that are used for numbering purposes in a displayed list of entities.
+* An index must be a positive integer (E.g. 1, 2, 3, …​)

 #### Fields
 Fields are the information following the slash in a command.